Dreaming of creamy Stroganoff

 Another firm favourite meal of mine before I went vegan was beef stroganoff.

 I created this plant-powered alternative after posting my Cashew Base recipe.
-I went searching for an alternative to beef strips (usually I’d just rely on mushrooms) and found that Fry’s are now selling these on Ocado.
-YAY!
+I went searching for an alternative to beef strips (usually I’d just rely on mushrooms) and though that I’d give a vegan steak alternative a go.

-So I put the strips to the test, and oh boy they worked beautifully!
+So, I cut these steaks up into little vegan beef strips and put them to the test, and oh wow they worked beautifully!
 Using my cashew base as a creme fraiche alternative produces a lovely creamy sauce and the addition of caramelised onions, sliced mushrooms and fresh parsley elevated the dish to the next level.

 I prefer eating this with white rice, but it can also be eaten with pasta, gnocchi, or other grains!
-You can also replace the Fry’s Beef Strips with slices of a meaty mushroom (like shiitake or portobello) if you are not a fan of meat substitutes – I use it for the texture, because, well look…
+You can also replace the vegan beef strips with slices of a meaty mushroom (like shiitake or portobello) if you are not a fan of meat substitutes – I use it for the texture, because, well look…

 - 2 Garlic cloves sliced finely